 Why yes, I do disagree with you.
 Hold my beer.

-If you've been on the internet recently, you've probably seen some stark disagreements take place.
+If you've been on the internet recently, you've probably seen some stark disagreements.
 You've likely noticed that while there is a wide array of views on any given topic, those views tend to fall on one side of a fence, separating everyone into binary options, for or against something, no matter how nuanced the topic is.

 Trust me.
 I know how the internet works.

-Eventually, everyone was on social media, and it's created more division than ever before.
+Eventually, everyone was on social media, creating more division than ever before.
 Because of that, we can now separate everyone into two groups of people like never in history:

 (1) Those who believe that their point of view is more sensible than anyone else's.